A few rules and regs that may really help you out if you are going back to work while on disability.

 IF YOU PLAN TO GO OFF DISABILITY

 💮 If you are planning to go back to work and go off disability benefits, you may be helped by looking into a Ticket to Work program and other work incentives.
 Your local Vocational Rehabilitation program may also be able to help.
 If you are on SSDI, also look into Trial Work Periods.
-It is possible to keep your benefits and health insurance while you make the transition.
+It may be possible to keep your benefits and health insurance while you make the transition.

 IF YOU PLAN TO STAY ON DISABILITY